joelnet/html-lang/README.md

 # HTML is a Programming Language!

 `html-lang` is experimental and currently in development.
+So that means don't go slipping this into your production site!
 Proceed at your own risk!

 `html-lang` features no build step, no bundling, no webpack configs.
-Open up your HTML and start writing HTML.
+Open up your HTML, include the script and start writing HTML.

-At only 5.7kB (gzip) in size, `html-lang` is a tiny framework.
+At only 5.7kB (gzip) in size, `html-lang` is a tiny but powerful framework.

 ## Why?